 "You need to keep the space minimal, including bedside tables lighting, rugs, and art.
 Be practical and ensure you have a place that is out of sight to put your dirty clothes and other miscellaneous items.
 Chaos on the floor will make the space look and feel smaller and less high end."

 Don't forget texture:

 "I love as much texture as possible.
 Mix up the materials in the space and make sure there is enough contrast between shiny, matt, light, dark, distressed, and polished.
 A textured bed throw will add some drama to the bed.
 I love a great chunky wool throw.
-I search Etsy for small or local makers, and this is the one I love."
+I search Etsy for small or local makers."

 Laurel & Wolf designer Kerry Vasquez is all about visual cohesion.
 She infuses her contemporary eclectic style into each space while keeping her client's end goal (and budget) in mind.
 Here she explains some simple tricks for reinvigorating a small home office and injecting some powerful CEO vibes.

 "One large piece of artwork in a clean simple white or natural wood frame can transform any space, especially an office.
 It's a real statement piece in an unexpected, sometimes overlooked room.
 Playing with scale, especially in a small space with a larger piece, adds a strong visual element that can help make the space feel instantly considered and designed."